HealthyFryOption/RLearning-Multi-Agent-Unknown-Obstacles/README.md

 It is used to experiment the feasability of implementing Cooperative Q-Learning Multi-Agent systems with concepts of brightness borrowed from the Firefly Algorithm.
 Ultimately, to study how a chosen Bio-Inspired algorithm will influence cooperativeness between agents as well as training efficiency through gauging iterations needed for agents to reach a goal point.

+The Firefly Algorithm concept is implemented via the creation of POIs (Points of Interest).
+Where every iteration, agents will shine "brightness" values that covers tiles around its center.
+The further the brightness is from the center, the lower the value.
+When brightess value from different agents collides, POIs are created.
+This is used during reward calculation process, where the POIs brightness values stacked by various agents' brightness are added should an agent previous state before transition be a POI.

 ## Pre-Requisites
 1) Download NetLogo and all its related programs.
 The version during the development of this project is Netlogo 6.4.0
 2) Create a NetLogo file / instance